 Coriander Mint Chutney/Green Chutney / Dhaniya Pudina Ki Chutney

-- 2 green chili as per taste
+- 2 green chili, as per taste

 - 1/2 inch ginger

-- 1/2 TSP roasted cumin powder
+- 1/2 teaspoon roasted cumin powder

-- 1/2 TSP chaat masala
+- 1/2 teaspoon chaat masala

 - salt as per taste

-- 1-2 TBSP water as needed
+- 1-2 tablespoon water, as needed

 - Chop the coriander leaves and stems.
 Pluck mint leaves.